 You are here:

-Ardeshir is Head of Automated Assessment and Learning at Cambridge Assessment English.
+Ardeshir is Head of Automated Assessment and Learning at Cambridge English.
 He has been leading on the development and implementation of the automated assessment of writing and speaking in Cambridge English since 2009.
 Ardeshir holds a PhD in Applied Linguistics from the University of Edinburgh on the comparability of language proficiency testing.
-He has 29 years’ experience of test validation and has contributed to the design, development, validation, revision and evaluation of almost all Cambridge English language proficiency tests.
+He has over 30 years’ experience of test validation and has contributed to the design, development, validation, revision and evaluation of almost all Cambridge English language proficiency tests.
 He is a regular presenter at international conferences where he has led workshops on statistics, computer-based testing, listening tests and test security.